 - the further use or disclosure is by the Office for Data Analytics (ODA) and:

 - the proposed further use is consistent with the objects of the Public Sector (Data Sharing) Act 2016; and

 - ODA is satisfied that the circumstances in which the proposed use will occur is consistent with the circumstances that the public sector agency who provided the data was (at the time of providing the data) informed would be the circumstances in which any proposed use of the data would occur.

 Yes.
 South Australian public sector agencies can enter into data sharing agreements with all tiers of government in South Australia, or interstate non-government organisations including private industry or the community sector.
-The only additional requirement is that the Minister for the Public Sector must sign the data sharing agreement.
+The only additional requirement is that the Minister for the Public Sector, or the minister's delegate, must sign the data sharing agreement.